"It's just not my world!" » Emily Blunt "intimidated" by fashion | Entertainment - ExBulletin

 She said: “Because even though they’re hardy and used to this weird life, it’s still hard for them when I have to go.

-There are cornerstones of Girls’ Day that I don’t want to compromise on, like, will you wake me up, take me to school, pick me up, and put me to bed?
+There are cornerstones of Girls’ Day that I don’t want to compromise on, for example, will you wake me up, take me to school, pick me up, and put me to bed?

 “And I just want to be able to say, yeah, yeah, yeah.
 It’s such an expiration for me to be able to do that.”